Two years ago today, I walked out of a courtroom and made the saddest drive to Nashville that I have ever made.

 The next morning, Erik’s dad, who is the best omelet maker in the entire universe, made all of us breakfast.
 And I headed back to Johnson City with hopes of visiting again in a few months.
 Had I known that would be the last time that I saw Erik, I would have hugged him a little tighter.
 And I would have held on a little longer when I said what was to be my final in-person goodbye to him.

 Erik, I love you so much and I miss you terribly.
 I’ve watched Kyra go on without you and I want you to know that she has been so incredibly brave.
 She doesn’t think she has been, but she continues to put one foot in front of the other and soldiers on.
 I dare say that had that been me, I would still be in the same pajamas and in a fetal position even two years later.
-It has been devastating to me to watch her grieve, but oh my goodness, she is so strong and each day, she gets a little better.
-Thank you for making my Chica so happy, for turning me into a furniture snob, for almost beating up the man who had my heart at a pig roast when you learned he had disrespected me (in retrospect, I wish Kyra had just let go of your arm so you could’ve stomped him LOL!), and for teaching me your stealth driving moves—I still use those to this day and every time I’m successful with one, I say out loud to no one “now that was an Erik Click move!”
-If I had it to do over, I would have paid more attention than I did and I would have done anything in the world to save you from yourself.
-I want you to know that none of us have forgotten you and that your family keeps your spirit alive in every way they can.
+It has been devastating to me to watch her grieve, but oh my goodness, she is so strong.
+Each day, she gets a little better.
+Thank you for making my Chica so happy.
+For turning me into a furniture snob, for almost beating up the man who had my heart at a pig roast when you learned he had disrespected me.
+In retrospect, I wish Kyra had just let go of your arm so you could’ve stomped him LOL!
+Thank you for teaching me your stealth driving moves.
+I still use those to this day and every time I’m successful with one, I say out loud to no one “now that was an Erik Click move!”
+If I had it to do over, I would have paid more attention than I did.
+And I would have done anything in the world to save you from yourself.
+I want you to know that none of us have forgotten you.
+Your family keeps your spirit alive in every way they can.
 Your kids are growing up fast and Jude is starting to look just like you.
 Marina gets prettier every day and I know that you are proud of her just as any Daddy would be.
 And I pray that one day, a man will love me just as much as you loved Ky.

 You are loved.
 You are missed.
 And you will never be forgotten.